SimonEast/django-login-for-phpbb/README.txt

 The codebase comprises two sections:

 * The django code.
 This is a Django app called sessionprofile.
 Its README.txt tells you how to add it to your project.
-We recomment you look at this bit first.
+We recommend you look at this bit first.

 * The phpBB code.
 This needs to be installed in your phpBB directory; details